 Another controversy in the historiography concerns ‘presentism’.
 Allowing contemporary preoccupations and questions to set research and writing agendas may be criticised as ‘presentist’.
 The critics argue that the possibility of an authentic understanding of the past is likely to be disrupted by allowing contemporary questions and understandings to shape the study of the past.

 Arguably much of the historical thinking outlined above was simply blind to its own assumptions, indeed theoretical foundations.
 This tradition is sometimes characterised as the Whig, liberal or progressive tradition.
 In this tradition there is an assumption that some topics are more worthy of study than others and that some evidence is more legitimate than others—and that educational history in particular is a story of improvement or progress.
-Associated with the tradition was an absence of interest in studies of innovative research methodologies.
+Associated with the tradition was an absence of interest in innovative research methodologies.

 The remainder of this entry discusses significant historiographical influences for the history of education as practised in Australia.
 The work of most historians may be described as ‘genealogical’ in character, that is each of their arguments, methodological approaches, styles of writing and topics explored, have a history of their own.
 Historians usually engage with an existing literature (another meaning of ‘historiography’) on the topics and eras they research.